rpconnol/emdee/README.md

 chop off the "bottom" (the trailing slash, and any controls one might not want hanging around), and call it 'inlist_preamble'.
 This file will be copied to actual 'inlist' before each dStar run and then the MCMC params + values will be appended, along with the trailing slash/returns to close the file.
+Again see the mxb1659 example for reference.